 - The position of the PICC may not be satisfactory on the X-ray and it may need to be repositioned.

 How is it removed?

-Removal of a PICC is done as soon as it is no longer needed, such as on completion of treatment, unresolved complication or infection.
-All staff removing PICCs are trained in this task.
-The line is simply pulled out once all the dressings have been removed.
+Removal of a PICC is done as soon as it is no longer needed (such as once treatment is complete), or not functioning well (such as an unresolved complication or infection).
+All staff removing PICCs have special training to do it safely.
+The line is simply pulled out once all the dressings have been removed on the ward.
 General anaesthesia is not necessary.